Skip to content

 • Admin consent grants that provide organization-wide access

-Step 6: Assign DSPM for AI Roles
+Step 6: Assign DSPM and AI Data Security Roles

 Navigate to Microsoft Purview portal > Settings > Roles and scopes > Role groups and assign:

-• Purview Data Security AI Viewer: Compliance team members responsible for AI activity monitoring
+• Purview Data Security AI Viewer: Compliance team members responsible for AI activity monitoring without prompt/response access

 • Purview Data Security AI Content Viewer: Investigation team members authorized for prompt/response review